lyubomir-bozhinov/my-manager-readme/README.md

 - **Default Mode**: Decision-making power should reside with those closest to the work.
 - **When I Step In**: If things are blocked, misaligned, or affect the wider organisation.
 - **How We Decide**
-  - Collaboratively and resolutely - but always keeping an open mind.
+  - Collaboratively and resolutely, while always keeping an open mind.
+  - We prioritize speed where appropriate, balancing thoroughness with the need for timely action.
   - Use data where we can, gather when absent.
 Intuition, but only if deeply informed.
   - Run small experiments/POCs over debating hypotheticals.
   - Choose simple, reversible paths when possible in line with Andy Grove’s idea of Revolving Doors.